phoenixperry/hku_python/labs/lab_02.md

 Just pay attention to the RGB values.
 Ignore everything else.

+####A quick note on the global prefix.
+If you want to use a variable that's declared outside a function in a function, you'll need to set it to be used in the function using the global keyword.
+Sorry I didn't remember this on Monday.
+It's been a minute since I last tried to do this in this kind of way.
+I tend to do this in another way that if I tried to cover yesterday would of confused the bejesus out of you.
+I promise to tell you soon.
+We're just not there yet.

+For an example of how to do this look here: https://github.com/phoenixperry/hku_python/blob/master/class_code/week02/global_variable%20_example/global_variables.py

+(Hint: you can do it with objects or pass the values in for fancy folks).
+This isn't a great practice to get used to but it'll work for now with a better solution coming soon.
+Generally, it's a best practice to never change a global variable inside a function.
+More info coming on this soon.

 ####Are you lost?
 SPEAK UP!
 We will help you I promise.
 Don't let this drag on and you are not alone! :)